 So do you spend 2 hours on a math lesson?
 If that’s what it takes to learn it the concept.
 And if your student is simply being a rebellious kid, it becomes a parenting moment more than a school moment.

 Do you alternate history and science and geography?
 Sure.
 Or you can do them all at once.
-Or back-t0-back.
+Or back-to-back.
 Or however suits your family.

-Here’s what our tentative school schedule looks like, for your convenience:
+Here’s what our tentative school schedule looks like: